If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.

 5. Emphasize your top hard and soft skills

-When preparing your Canadian resume, consider the various job-specific skills you’ve acquired through work, classes, extracurricular activities, clubs, and sports — and then include the most relevant ones in your resume’s skills section.
+When preparing your Canadian resume, consider the various skills you’ve acquired through work, classes, extracurricular activities, clubs, and sports — and then include the most relevant ones in your resume’s skills section.

-Computer skills | Conceptual skills |
+Soft skills | Hard skills |

-Customer service skills | Data analysis skills |
+Customer service | Programming languages |

 6. Finish by adding any other relevant resume sections